julian-vargo/Praat-Mass-Analyzer/README.md

 Place your TextGrid and wav files into a single folder containing no other files.
 Make sure that your wav and TextGrid files have the same exact basename (eg., sound1.wav & sound1.TextGrid will be paired up together).
 Once you're ready, run the script in Praat and follow the pop-up menus for further instructions.
 For large file batches, the script can take a while, but it will play a ringtone when complete.
 Additionally, the Praat info menu will inform you when the script is complete running.

+A CSV file, separated by regular commas "," will be generated as a single output file to the file-path of your choosing.

 Please supply *full file paths* for all of your inputs.
 Happy Praating!

 ## How to cite